YDIN/branding/docs/headline.md

 Don't use symbols like ➤, ◊, etc in your headline.
 Unless you're a teenager, or really able to deliver some truly unique ASCII art with one line of text.

-Don't use all UPPERCASE letters, unless acronym or a brand name require's it ("IBM" instead of "ibm").
+Don't use all UPPERCASE letters, unless acronym or a brand name requires it ("IBM" instead of "ibm").

 ---